Were Some Of Our ‘Greatest Singers’ Really That Great?

 DEBATABLE

-Freddie Mercury, Dan Hartman, Art Garfunkel, Paul Simon, Roy Orbison, Annie Lennox, Patsy Cline, David Clayton-Thomas, Linda Ronstadt, Frank Sinatra, Billy Joel, Tom Jones, Paul McCartney, Rod Stewart, Phil Collins, Peter Gabriel, Brad Delp and Bonnie Tyler
+Freddie Mercury, Dan Hartman, Paul Simon, Art GarfunkelMick Hucknall, Roy Orbison, Annie Lennox, Patsy Cline, David Clayton-Thomas, Linda Ronstadt, Frank Sinatra, Billy Joel, Tom Jones, Toni Tennille, Paul McCartney, Rod Stewart, Phil Collins, Peter Gabriel, Brad Delp, Richard Marx and Bonnie Tyler

-Tracy Chapman, Darius Rucker, Kenny Loggins, Melissa Etheridge, Robert Palmer, Alicia Keys, Bonnie Raitt, Cat Stevens, Don Henley, Carole King, Amy Winehouse, Bob Seger, Michael Bolton, Barbra Streisand, Tammy Wynette, Hank Williams, Carrie Underwood, Joe Cocker, Peter Cetera, Jackson Browne, Lady Gaga, Eric Clapton, Bryan Adams, Van Morrison, Chris Isaak, Huey Lewis and Richard Marx
+Tracy Chapman, Darius Rucker, Kenny Loggins, J.T.
+Taylor, Melissa Etheridge, Jim Seals and Dash Crofts, Olivia Newton-John, Robert Palmer, Alicia Keys, Bonnie Raitt, Cat Stevens, Steve Miller, AdeleGregg Allman, Don Henley, Carole King, Christina Aguilera, Amy Winehouse, Bob Seger, Michael Bolton, Barbra Streisand, Rick Astley, Tammy Wynette, Hank Williams, Carrie Underwood, Joe Cocker, Peter Cetera, Jackson Browne, Lady Gaga, Eric Clapton, Bryan Adams, Van Morrison, Chris Isaak, and Huey Lewis

 Distinctive sounds but would they be good enough if having to survive a sing-off against Aretha Franklin or Ray Charles or Stevie Wonder?
 Maybe.

-On another note, you think Ozzy Osbourne, Bette Midler or Billie Eilish would have been signed after an audition for Motown…?
+On another note, you think Ozzy Osbourne would have been signed after an audition for Motown…?

 PROBABLY NOT

 Some of these artists were product aided by MTV visuals.
-Actual talent (or lack thereof) was tolerated as long as sales came in to support record company overhead.
+A lack of actual talent was tolerated as long as sales came in to support record company overhead.
 Some could hit the notes as that’s all that could really be asked for, could scream in pitch, but were they great “singers”?
 Nope.

-And today’s soft-singing, breathers probably wouldn’t have even considered a Motown audition for obvious reasons including having fragile egos that could dashed by restrained laughter as they were leaving the room.
+Today’s soft-singing, breathers probably wouldn’t have even considered a Motown audition for obvious reasons including having fragile egos that would’ve been dashed by restrained laughter as they were leaving the room.

-And when it comes to boy and girl bands, one could argue The Jackson 5, The Supremes, The Four Tops, The Temptations, just to name a few, set the standard.
-Do you think The Backstreet Boys, *NSYNC, Spice Girls, Destiny’s Child or BTS were as unique?
+And when it comes to boy, girl and vocal group bands, one could argue The Jackson 5, The Supremes, The Four Tops, The Temptations, just to name a few, set the standard.
+Do you think The Backstreet Boys, Osmonds, *NSYNC, Partridge Family, Monkees, Spice Girls, Destiny’s Child or BTS were as unique?

-And for those of you who may take this is as a race hit piece, Rare Earth, R. Dean Taylor, Chris Clark, William Goldstein and Charlene were Motown acts.
+And for those of you who may take this is as a race hit piece, Rare Earth, R. Dean Taylor, Chris Clark, William Goldstein and Charlene were Motown signings.

 Again, some had distinctive sounds but good enough to satisfy Motown Records customers who had clear expectations for vocal talent?
 Probably not.